LeonAbelmann/MagOD/Testfunctions/MagOD2/TestLEDwithADC/README.md

-# TestFieldWithADC.ino
+# TestLEDWithADC.ino
-Leon Abelmann, Jun 2019
+Leon Abelmann, April 2020
-Program to test the PWM ports that set the field.
-You can program the PWM values per channel.
-The ADC converter outputs on the measurement resistors are displayed
+Change PWM of LEDs in all colours and record the signal from the photodiode and reference photodiode.